 Working on this matter from Fried Frank were litigation special counsel Jennifer Colyer, litigation associate Sam Mathias, pro bono coordinator Stella Drevina, and Elizabeta Markuci, Director of the Immigration Project at Volunteers of Legal Service.

 Naomi J. first became a client of the Firm in 2009, when she sought to obtain lawful residency through the Violence Against Women Act, as the battered spouse of a US citizen.
 We accomplished that in 2010, and then applied for her to bring her son from Trinidad.
 Once her son was successfully in the US as a lawful resident, Naomi became eligible to apply for naturalization.
 After granting her application, USCIS sought to reverse its determination based on a factual error, but we successfully advocated for the original grant, and USCIS then scheduled her to take the oath of naturalization.
 On May 7, Naomi and her son became US citizens, and they are thrilled.

 Naomi wrote of her Fried Frank lawyers, “I don't know what I would have done without you.
 I feel incredibly grateful and happy knowing that I had someone as wonderful and caring like you walking me through the entire process.
 My family and I all wish a heartfelt thank you for everything.
 I'm also happy knowing that amazing people like you with big hearts exist.”

-Working on the matter were litigation special counsel Jennifer Colyer (NY) and Karen Grisez (DC), former associates Nathan Grow (NY), Danielle Petrilli (NY), Minyao Wang (NY), and pro bono coordinator Stella Drevina (NY).
+Working on the matter were litigation special counsel Jennifer Colyer (NY) and Karen Grisez (DC), associates Nathan Grow (NY), Danielle Petrilli (NY), Minyao Wang (NY), and pro bono coordinator Stella Drevina (NY).

 Continued Victory for the ACLU